passivsystems/protean/public/examples/README.md

 To run any example in the sim server just copy the .cod.edn and if present .sim.edn file into your codex directory.

+## Petstore Demo

+A more fully featured alternative to the 'sample-petstore' in the root directory.

+Demonstrates random error responses, and forwarding payloads to endpoints synchronously and asynchronously.

 ## Text Adventure Part 1

 A simple single player text adventure game with a REST API interface.